00fox/FreeMind/README.md

 **Report Issues via CurseForge or by mail at issues@00fox.com**

-# FreeMind is a complete addon that changes the way you use World of Warcraft
+# FreeMind is an addon that changes the way you use World of Warcraft
+Still in alpha, opened beta soon...